divandenyss/tAct1caL_1ncid3nt_Re5pons3/README.md

 - Change password

 ### In the Cloud
+- Revoke Session, this will kick the unwanted actor out of all logged-in applications.
 - Change password
 - Create a tactical group, that has conditions. e.g. Create a group, anyone in that group should be denied access to any cloud resource as part of a Conditional Access Policy (If using Entra ID)